LimePoint/opschain/docs/troubleshooting.md

 #### Solution - proper version of OpsChain-Core

-The simplest solution is to remove the `Gemfile.lock`, eg:
+The simplest solution is to remove the `Gemfile.lock`, e.g.:

 ```bash
 rm -f Gemfile.lock